 - lastUpdated: Timestamp in YYYYMMDDhhmmss format depicting when this file was last updated. - ttl: Time to Live in hrs.
 This is an indicator for applications caching this file to refresh the cache with new file.
-After ttl time window has passed, applications should do HTTP HEAD request can be made to check if the file has changed and download if changed. - RDService→rdsId: Unique alpha-numeric ID assigned to an RD Service post certification (separate per OS). - RDService $\rightarrow$ dpId: Unique Device Provider ID.
-Alpha-numeric. - RDService→Version: This element repeats to capture all certified versions across operating systems from this provider. - Version $\rightarrow$ rdsVer: Version of the RD Service. - Version→rdsMD5: MD5 checksum of the certified RD Service installable.
+After ttl time window has passed, applications should do HTTP HEAD request to check if the file has changed and download if changed. - RDService→rdsId: Unique alpha-numeric ID assigned to an RD Service post certification (separate per OS). - RDService→dpId: Unique Device Provider ID.
+Alpha-numeric. - RDService→Version: This element repeats to capture all certified versions across operating systems from this provider. - Version→rdsVer: Version of the RD Service. - Version→rdsMD5: MD5 checksum of the certified RD Service installable.
 Agencies installing RD Services should download and verify the checksum to ensure they are indeed using certified versions. - Version→osId: Enum depicting ID of the operating system for which this RD Service version is certified.
 Values can be LINUX, WINDOWS, ANDROID, WINDOWS MOBILE, etc. - Version→osVer: Version of the OS for which this RD Service is released.
 This can be a comma delimited string containing version numbers in the form "x.y.z".
-Also, "+" sign may be there (e.g., 3.4+) depicting any version above can be used. - Version→ProviderModel: This element may be repeated for all models that are supported by this RD Service version. - ProviderModel $\rightarrow$ mi: Provider Model ID.
-Alpha numeric. - ProviderModel→type: Type of the device.
-Thi is a comma delimited string depicting that this device can be used for fingerprint and/or iris and or photo (face modality not yet supported).
-Typically it will be just "F" or "I" or "P".
-But if a device model supports both Fingerprint and Iris (unlikely scenario), this will be "FI" and so on.
+Also, "+" sign may be there (e.g., 3.4+) depicting any version above can be used. - Version→status: Current status of the RD service version.
+Valid values are "ACTIVE" (for active ones), "SUSPENDED" (ones temporarily suspended due to non-compliance), "ONBOARDED" (ones being certified currently), "DEPRECATED" (ones that are deprecated from future usage). - Version→downloadUrl (optional): Url pointing to device provider site providing independent download bundle matching the MD5 checksum.
+This is necessary only for providers supporting their customers to download directly. - Version→docUrl: Url pointing to device provider site where RD service installation, upgrade, and usage documentation is provided.